 When the battery gets low (around 21V) it will beep a single beep every few seconds letting you know the battery is extremely low.
 If the battery is drained more (down to around 20v), it will beep twice every few seconds, and turn the inverter off.
-The inverter will stay off until the battery voltage is raised and the unit is turned off, and back on again.
+The inverter will stay off until the battery voltage is raised to around 25V (around 15%).
+At that point the unit will stop beeping, and turn back on.

-If the battery is drained even further (the inverter will be off, but there will still be a small drain on the battery), the battery will go into safety mode turning everything off.
+If the battery is drained even further (the AC will be off, but DC can still use the battery, plus there is a small no load power draw), the battery will go into safety mode turning everything off.
 If solar is connected, it will charge once there is sun, turning the whole system back on.
 If no solar is available, it will need to be charged by another source to get it out of safety mode.

-UPS (UNINTERRUPTED POWER SUPPLY)
+UPS (uninterrupted power supply)